MailTape/MailTape-v1/_posts/2014-09-21-Harleighblu.md

 _Harleighblu:_ **"**My fav vocalist in the world !!
 I picked this tune because it gives you that spring in your step in the morning, to make you feel like you can take on the world!**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [LUUUL](https://soundcloud.com/luuul "LUUUL Soundcloud") for his chilly selection.
+A big thank to Dave and Rosie from Tru Thoughts and to our guest Harleighblu for her lovely selection.
 Enjoy your sunday.
 </p>